 With one surgery and four failed IUIs under our belts, we faced the dreaded three-letter acronym that infertile couples never want to face: IVF.
 In my heart, I knew that I was meant to be a mom.
 There was no doubt about it.
 But neither of us were prepared to face the physical and emotional risks involved with IVF.
 So in November of 2010, after many discussions amongst ourselves and our family members, we announced our decision to pursue adoption.
 Nearly one year later, on November 8, 2011, our profile became active and we were officially a "waiting family" with our agency.

 Then, on June 21, our lives changed forever.
 We were matched with a baby girl due August 3.
-We met the expectant mother on June 29, and just three days later, our daughter made her entrance into this world five weeks early.
+We met the expectant mother on June 29, and just three days later, we became parents through domestic infant transracial adoption.